jemmott/jemmott.github.io/index.md

 # Fun

+I recently made an anti-recommender for Spotify: http://badplaylist.com/.
+You can read more about it here: https://github.com/jemmott/badvibes

 ### Reading

 I keep a list of [books I really liked](https://github.com/jemmott/books), which you might like too.
 I am also pretty excited about the material on the [DSC96 reading list](https://sites.google.com/view/dsc96/reading).